dj-stripe/dj-stripe/docs/settings.rst

             return self.owner.email

-DJSTRIPE_CUSTOMER_MODEL_REQUEST_CALLBACK (=None)
+DJSTRIPE_SUBSCRIBER_MODEL_REQUEST_CALLBACK (=None)
 ======================================================

-If you choose to use a custom customer model, you'll need a way to pull it from ``request``.
+If you choose to use a custom subscriber model, you'll need a way to pull it from ``request``.
 That's where this callback comes in.
-It must be a callable that takes a request object and returns an instance of DJSTRIPE_CUSTOMER_MODEL
+It must be a callable that takes a request object and returns an instance of DJSTRIPE_SUBSCRIBER_MODEL

 Examples: